credativ/omdb-postgresql/README.md

 This CGI script is developed by credativ, independently from omdb, and licensed under the GNU GPL, version 2 or later.

+List of other sample databases for PostgreSQL: https://wiki.postgresql.org/wiki/Sample_Databases